design-first/system-runtime/README.md

 luke.lastName('StarKiller');
 ```

-## What contains Runtime ?
+## What contains System Runtime ?

 #### A metamodel

-Runtime contains a metamodel to help you to design your model.
+System Runtime contains a metamodel to help you to design your model.
 The definition of the model is made on a JSON format called [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson), no code is needed.

 With [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson) you can define types, classes, one to one / one to many relationships and multi inheritance between classes.